Wales on Wheels 2022

 Inevitably, Wales on Wheels 2020 has been cancelled due to the Covid-19 restrictions.
 It will return bigger and brighter next year – watch this space.

 Wales on Wheels 2019

-WoW 2019 is confirmed for Saturday 18 May.
-As usual it will be held in and around the National Waterfront Museum and Dylan Thomas Square.
+WoW 2019 was held on Saturday 18 May, as usual it in and around the National Waterfront Museum and Dylan Thomas Square.
 The event is a joint effort by the Roads & Road Transport History Association, National Waterfront Museum, Swansea Museum, and Swansea Bus Museum.
 Photos and a list of participants will appear shortly.

 See a selection of photos from six years of Wales on Wheels in the Wales on Wheels Gallery.